Black Dahlia: Autopsy and identification

-Short was identified after her fingerprints were sent to the FBI via Soundphoto, a device which transmitted images by telephone and was normally used for news photographs; Short's fingerprints were on file from her 1943 arrest.
-Immediately following Short's identification, reporters from William Randolph Hearst's Los Angeles Examiner contacted her mother, Phoebe Short, in Boston, and told her that her daughter had won a beauty contest.
+Short was identified after her fingerprints were sent to the Federal Bureau of Investigation (FBI); her fingerprints were on file from her 1943 arrest.
+Immediately following the identification, a team of reporters from William Randolph Hearst's Los Angeles Examiner contacted her mother, Phoebe Short, in Boston over the phone.
+Wain Sutton spoke with Short's mother while City Editor Jimmy Richardson and Jim Murray sat next to him.
+Sutton intentionally deceived Phoebe and told her that her daughter had won a beauty contest.
 It was only after prying as much personal information as they could from Phoebe that the reporters revealed that her daughter had in fact been murdered.

+Jim Murray would recount the infamous phone call to journalist Larry Harnisch in an interview decades later:

+Murray told Harnisch in the same interview that he was "still appalled" and that the "incident was sharply etched in his memory."
+Phoebe Short initially could not believe what the reporters had told her.
+She refused to believe that her daughter had been murdered until eventually she received confirmation from the Los Angeles Police through her local police department.

-The newspaper offered to pay her airfare and accommodations if she would travel to Los Angeles to help with the police investigation.
-That was yet another ploy since the newspaper kept her away from police and other reporters to protect its scoop.
-The Examiner and another Hearst newspaper, the Los Angeles Herald-Express, later sensationalized the case, with one article from the Examiner describing the black tailored suit Short was last seen wearing as "a tight skirt and a sheer blouse".
-The media nicknamed her the "Black Dahlia", and described her as an "adventuress" who "prowled Hollywood Boulevard".
-Additional newspaper reports, such as one published in the Los Angeles Times on January 17, deemed the murder a "sex fiend slaying".
+The Examiner also offered to pay Phoebe's airfare and accommodations if she would travel to Los Angeles to help with the police investigation; that was yet another ploy since the newspaper kept her away from police and other reporters to protect its scoop.
+The Examiner and another Hearst newspaper, the Herald-Express, later sensationalized the case, with one Examiner article describing the black tailored suit Short was last seen wearing as "a tight skirt and a sheer blouse."
+The media nicknamed her the "Black Dahlia", and described her as an "adventuress" who "prowled Hollywood Boulevard."
+Additional newspaper reports, such as one published in the Los Angeles Times on January 17, deemed the murder a "sex fiend slaying."